apacz1/simple-todo-list/README.md

 ## How to run

-navigate to main folder -> npm run dev
+navigate to main folder -> npm install -> npm run dev